Scene Generation at Absolute Scale: Utilizing Semantic and Geometric Guidance From Text for Accurate and Interpretable 3D Indoor Scene Generation: Related Work

-\paragraph{Iterative Image Inpainting and Lifting.} A common approach to text-to-3D scene generation is to first synthesize a reference image with a large-scale 2D diffusion model~\cite{rombach2022high} and the lift it into 3D via iterative depth inpainting and geometry fusion.
-Methods like Text2Room and SceneScape follow this strategy, warping images to new viewpoints and using text-guided inpainting to fill disocclusions~\cite{hoellein2023text2room, scenescape2023}.
-Others distilling color and depth through diffusion-based priors~\cite{poole2023dreamfusion, shriram2024realmdreamertextdriven3dscene, yu2023wonderjourney,yu2025wonderworld, Zhang2023Text2NeRFT3} or leverage video diffusion models to ensure locally coherent transitions~\cite{chen2025flexworld, liang2024wonderland}.
-More recent feed-forward architectures \cite{szymanowicz2025bolt3d} attempt to directly denoise geometry buffers for faster and more consistent reconstruction, but have not scaled to fully globally coherent navigable scenes, in part due to the limited training data.
-Existing methods often rely on well-defined camera trajectories and keyframes to guide the generation process~\cite{vistadream2025, schneider_hoellein_2025_worldexplorer}, limiting the coverage space that can be optimized. \paragraph{Panoramic-based Scene Generation.} To create immersive environments, users must be able to freely explore and perceive coherent content in all directions, which is difficult to achieve with incrementally inpainted or locally composited views.
+\paragraph{Panoramic-based Scene Generation.} To create immersive environments, users must be able to freely explore and perceive coherent content in all directions, which is difficult to achieve with incrementally inpainted or locally composited views.
 To this end, 360\degree panoramas emerged as robust and compact scene representations that capture global spatial context.
 DreamAnywhere~\cite{dominici2025dreamanywhere} decomposes the panoramic image into individual objects, reconstructs them individually, and recomposes the full scene.
 An agentic-oriented approach based on this concepts has been proposed in Hunyuan-world \cite{hunyuanworld2025tencent}.
-DreamScene360~\cite{zhou2024dreamscene360} optimizes novel off-origin views for semantic and geometric similarity with the reference views, this results in stable geometry under offset views but no new content being synthesized.
+WorldPrompter~\cite{zhang2025generating} generates a panoramic walk-through video from text and reconstructs it into a 3DGS scene, but without an absolute metric frame or layout-grounded semantics.
+DreamScene360~\cite{zhou2024dreamscene360} optimizes novel off-origin views for semantic and geometric similarity with the reference views.
+This results in stable geometry under offset views but no new content being synthesized.
 LayerPano3D~\cite{yang2024layerpano3d} introduced a layered scene representation and approach that progressively peels off geometry from the panoramic images, estimates panoramic depth and harmonizes the layers for improved parallax and occlusions.
 WorldExplorer~\cite{schneider_hoellein_2025_worldexplorer} bridges panoramic scene synthesis with video diffusion, expanding the environment outward from the origin.
 However, it relies on extensive exploratory trajectories, which accumulate geometric and appearance drift over long sequences, limiting global scene consistency.
 Together with LayerPano3D~\cite{yang2024layerpano3d} and~\cite{zhou2024dreamscene360}, WorldExplorer is the closest to our work in leveraging panoramic images and diffusion models for 3D scene generation.